Charles E W Bean, Diaries, AWM38 3DRL 606/8/1 - May - June 1915 - Part 10

 clearly, but our fire prevents them from

-covering fire.) & crossed. the steep gully to
+covering fire.) & crossed the steep gully to

-wh hides l Turks from 1 N.Z.s.
-The
+wh hides / Turks from the N.Z.s.

-Turks
+The Turks

 gather